 Mini Bio (1)

-Ian Murray McKellen was born on May 25, 1939 in Burnley, Lancashire, England.
-His parents, Denis and Margery, soon moved with Ian and his sister Jean to the mill town of Wigan.
+Ian Murray McKellen was born on May 25, 1939 in Burnley, Lancashire, England, to Margery Lois (Sutcliffe) and Denis Murray McKellen, a civil engineer.
+He is of Scottish, Northern Irish, and English descent.
+During his early childhood, his parents moved with Ian and his sister Jean to the mill town of Wigan.
 It was in this small town that young Ian rode out World War II.
 He soon developed a fascination with acting and the theater, which was encouraged by his parents.
 They would take him to plays, those by William Shakespeare, in particular.
 The amateur school productions fostered Ian's growing passion for theatre.
 When Ian was of age to begin attending school, he made sure to get roles in all of the productions.
 At Bolton School in particular, he developed his skills early on.
 Indeed, his first role in a Shakespearian play was at Bolton, as Malvolio in "Twelfth Night".
 Ian soon began attending Stratford-upon-Avon theater festivals, where he saw the greats perform: Laurence Olivier, Wendy Hiller, John Gielgud, Ralph Richardson and Paul Robeson.
 He continued his education in English Drama, but soon it fell by the wayside as he concentrated more and more on performing.
 He eventually obtained his Bachelor of Arts in 1961, and began his career in earnest.
 McKellen began working in theatre over the next few years.
 Very few people knew of Ian's homosexuality; he saw no reason to go public, nor had he told his family.
 They did not seem interested in the subject and so he saw no reason to bring it up.
 In 1988, Ian publicly came out of the closet on the BBC Radio 4 program, while discussing Margaret Thatcher's "section 28" legislation which would make the "public promotion of homosexuality" a crime.
 It was reason enough for McKellen to take a stand, and he has been active in the Gay Rights movement ever since.